RyanAlameddine/WireForm/README.md

 # WireForm

 WireForm is a .NET Standard 2.0 library created to simulate logic gates and other digital circuitry through a simple graphical interface.
 Currently, the library has an implementation provided in Windows Forms (.NET Framework).
 An online Blazor implementation is also being worked on as a subset of SharpVM.
+I have also developed an app using this library that simulates hand-drawn digital logic circuit diagrams called WireForm-Sketch which can be found [here!](https://github.com/RyanAlameddine/WireFormSketch)

 #### Please refer to the [Project Board](https://github.com/RyanAlameddine/WireForm/projects/1) for information on the current progress of the WireForm.